 Feel That Rhythm

 Congratulations, now you know how to read notes on the piano by using the grand staff!
-Now that we can name and locate our pitches on the keyboard, we can next begin to apply rhythm to these notes.
-Nearly all music has a pulse, or beat, that can be notated on a grand staff with note durations and time signature.
+Now that we can name and locate our pitches on the keyboard, we can begin to apply rhythm to these notes.
+Almost all music has a pulse, or beat, that can be notated on a grand staff with note durations (how long the note should be played) and time signature (exactly when it should be played in the grand scheme of things).

-In order to notate the duration we should play any given note, we can divide our note values into four core categories:
+In order to notate the duration, we can divide our note values into four core categories:

 - Quarter notes